Ritiksharmaji/ECommerce_App_MERN/front_end_ECommerce/README.md

     2) create a js object in config folder/index.js filer as filterOptions which holder all the options and data related to filter feature like: filter by brand, category etc..
     3) download the checkbox item also from that ui.shadcn.com for that : npx shadcn@latest add checkbox
-    4) creating the right side component of filter is done without the selecting feactture based on click option only static feature is done
+    4) creating the left side component of filter is done without the selecting feactture based on click option only static feature is done
     5) ![alt text](image-2.png)
-    6)
+    6) ## ---working with right side of listing component of shopping.-------
+    7)
+    8)

 31) dsdsdf